 In the age of remote working and large numbers of IoTs, security is a big problem for companies.

-If your devices are all constantly communicating with a cloud, there’s the risk of a security breach.
+If your devices are all constantly communicating with the cloud, there’s the risk of a security breach.
 This is because everything is located in one place, at an externally operated location.

 If you go with an Edge Computing solution, this issue is nullified.
 You’re able to have total personal control over your computing and devices and how they communicate.